 Employ strategies that have worked for your child in the past but are no longer necessary under normal circumstances.
 For example, if your child responded well to the use of visuals but has “outgrown” the need for them, consider trying visual schedules, cues, or gestures again to help him or her understand and prepare for unexpected, unfamiliar, or overwhelming situations.

 Coping with sensory overload and changes in routine can be exhausting and stressful for individuals with ASD.
 Try to pay attention to “warning” signs that your child is feeling tired, anxious, or frustrated and use this opportunity to help him or her learn to ask for a break through the use of visual and verbal prompts, redirection, or calming strategies.
 Ask your child’s teacher what type of behavior management system is used in the classroom and try to use that familiar system or a modified version in other settings.
-The Autism Society of North Carolina Bookstore has some great books and videos about using visual supports to help your child recognize and manage his or her feelings and behavior.
-The Incredible 5 Point Scale is one of my personal favorites.

 Learn to recognize when your child has had enough.
 All of the tricks in the book probably won’t help once your child reaches the dreaded point of no return – parents, you know what I’m talking about.